Catfish farmers quick to accept disease-preventing feed additive

 Auburn University research aimed at minimizing a deadly disease in catfish has, in a short time, prompted Alabama catfish producers to significantly change what they feed their fish.

 In the study they launched in 2015, researchers are examining whether a fish-feed additive can help break the cycle of disease caused by a virulent strain of the bacterium Aeromonas hydrophila.
 The disease can wipe out up to three-quarters of the fish in an infected pond in a few days.
-Initial trials indicate the additive and improve catfish health and production.
+Initial trials indicate the additive can improve catfish health and production.

 “It’s exciting to see how quickly the industry has adopted what we’re doing,” says Eric Peatman, associate professor in Auburn’s School of Fisheries, Aquaculture and Aquatic Sciences and lead scientist in the investigation.